eighttrigrams/cometoid/README.md

     run-tests=> (run-tests 'editor-test)
     run-tests=> ;; Quit with Ctrl-C, then after "Worker shutdown." appears, press Enter

+If these should be run alongside `mix phx.server`, then start `./start_testing.sh` first, then `mix.phx server`, in order for the hot-code-reload in the testing environment works.

 ## Deployment for Production

     $ cp config/dev.secret.template.exs config/dev.secret.exs